 Dedicated Legal Advocacy in Complex Situations

 If you happen to have already had a suspension on your driving record and are dutifully following the guidelines, it is important that you should seek legal counsel if you ever want to have your driving privileges restored.
 Many drivers assume that once they have served the extension of their time, their license will be automatically reinstated, but the Department of Revenue does not automatically do this.
 Thus, you might be driving around thinking that you have fulfilled all the legal requirements, only to be accused of driving on your still-suspended license.
-For dedicated attention in these difficult situations, reach out to Steve Schanker, Attorney at Law.
+For dedicated attention in these difficult situations, reach out to our criminal defense attorney Steve Schanker.

 Act now to protect your license!
 You only have 14-15 days to request a hearing.Protect your license